Manoui/website/index.md

 </p>

-### Data Overview

-A brand is a voice and a product is a souvenir. - Lisa Gansky Nike – “Just Do it”
-Red Bull — “Red Bull Gives You Wings”
-Make America Great Again - Donald Trump
-Yes we can. - Barack Obama

-Ebaqdesign.com.
-2021.
-Top Brand Slogans & How to Create One. [online] Available at: <https://www.ebaqdesign.com/blog/brand-slogans> [Accessed 15 December 2021].
+I would bet these slogan ring a bell to you!
+Those quotes emitted by famous personnalities remain in your mind and are cited over again, but why ?
+Whats makes the fame of those quotes.
+This is the million dollar question.

+"A brand is a voice and a product is a souvenir."- Lisa Gansky Consumers use products, but the brand is what speaks to them.
+One recent exemple is Dacia with its "Everybody drives a duster.", that advertisement for sure caught your attention, perhaps you even sang, as compared to other car advertisements that were left unoticed.

+A precident has also a slogan during its compaign, and it should be short, appealing and stick in your head.
+It is of high interest to generate a famous that will be cited multiple times.

-Analyzing the fame of a quote is of high interest for example for politicians or brands.
-Indeed, they are seeking to generate a quote that sticks in your head.
-But what makes the fame of a quote ?
+So what makes the fame of a quote ?
 Does it depend on the speaker, on the content, or on the length of a quote ?

+## What are the trends ?

 First of all let see which speakers emitted the most famous quotes during the years 2015-2020.

+{% include famous_speakers_timeseries.html %}

 Unsurprisingly we see Donald Trump in the first place !
 He is even indirectly mentionned in the most famous quote of Pope Francis “A person who thinks only about building walls …”.
 It is also very interesting to see that politicians emitted the largest number of famous quotes, as they are highly mediatized and all their words are reported and analyzed in newspapers.

 {% include famous_speakers.html %}